Niicck/bootleg-bootcamp/README.md

-# WELCOME TO HELL, MAGGOT
+# Welcome to Bootleg Bootcamp

-Greetings, Tim Hu.
+Greetings, Tim.
 Welcome to your very own, personal, tailored, one-of-a-kind coding bootcamp experience.

 ## Let's set an intention for the Universe